ssdbhub/ssdbhub.github.io/ReadmeHeroku.md

 ```

 > warning
-> Credentials and other sensitive configuration values should not be committed to source-control.
+> Credentials and other sensitive configuration values should not be
+committed to source-control.
 In Git exclude the `.env` file with: `echo .env >> .gitignore`.

 For more information, see [Heroku Local](https://devcenter.heroku.com/articles/heroku-local) article.

-# Using SSDB with Different Languages:
+# Using SSDB with Different Languages

 As already mentioned above SSDB has many client libraries in different programming languages.
 Below are couple of examples on how you can apply them.